HongruCai/PersonalWAB/README.md

 ## Citation

-If you use this code or dataset in your research, please cite our paper:
+If you use source code or dataset in your research, please cite our paper:

+## License

+This project is licensed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) License.

 ## Contact

+For inquiries, feel free to reach out to Hongru Cai at [henry.hongrucai@gmail.com](mailto:henry.hongrucai@gmail.com).